hiruna/lv_port_esp32/README.md

 ### Build and run the demo.

-1. Clone this project by `git clone --recurse-submodules https://github.com/lvgl/lv_port_esp32.git`, this will pull this repo and its submodules.
+1. Clone this project by `git clone --recurse-submodules https://github.com/hiruna/lv_port_esp32.git -b develop/lvgl_8.3.7_idf_5.2`, this will pull this repo and its submodules.

 2. Get into the created `lv_port_esp32` directory.